Posted On: September 25, 2025

 In many organizations, a code of conduct is written solely from a management perspective.

-Employees should be an integral part of the process of developing the code of conduct.
+As we mentioned above, employees should be an integral part of the process of developing the code of conduct.
 Leaving out employee opinion or feedback can create difficulty with employee buy-in.
 The more feedback employees can provide, the more invested they feel as part of the organization.

 Gathering broader input also increases the diversity of thought that goes into your code of conduct.